Savannah Battery Lawyer

 A second conviction for battery against the same victim will carry a mandatory minimum sentence of 10 days and as long as 1 year in jail and fines up to $1,000.
 A third battery charge against the same person will be filed as a felony.
 Some battery charges are family-related domestic violence cases.

 There are two sides to every story, and we want to hear from you about what occurred.
-Our Savannah battery defense lawyers are on your side and are ready to fight for you.
+Our Savannah criminal defense lawyers are on your side and are ready to fight for you.

 Battery Against Teachers, Long-Term Care Workers & Sports Officials